All links go directly to official Big Bear Lake, California government websites.

 Criminal Records

 San Bernardino County's criminal records system includes felony, misdemeanor, traffic violations, and sex offender registry records.
-The Sheriff's Department and local police departments maintain these records, while the California Department of Justice provides statewide background checks.
-Residents can request criminal records through the sheriff's department or the California Bureau of Investigation, which offers fingerprint-based background checks.
-The system ensures comprehensive documentation of criminal activities within the county.
+Residents can request criminal records through the sheriff's department or the California Department of Justice, which offers fingerprint-based background checks.
+The system ensures documentation of criminal activities within San Bernardino County.

 Public Records Access

 Residents and interested parties in Big Bear Lake can access a variety of public records through the California Board of Equalization's property tax records portal at https://www.boe.ca.gov/proptaxes/.
 This online resource provides access to information on property assessments, tax rates, and ownership details.
-Additionally, the California State Archives, accessible at https://www.sos.ca.gov/archives/collections/, offers a comprehensive collection of historical documents and records related to the city and its development over time.
+The California State Archives, accessible at https://www.sos.ca.gov/archives/collections/, offers a collection of historical documents and records related to the city and its development over time.

 Economy & Demographics